-What to do in an outage
+What to do before, during & after a power outage

 Horizon Power acknowledges the Traditional Custodians throughout Western Australia and their continuing connection to the land, waters and community.
 We pay our respects to all members of the Aboriginal communities and their cultures; and to Elders past, present and emerging.